Yoyu666/KitsPVP/README.md

  - [x] add Miner Kits
  - :D
 * You can  [Here](https://github.com/Yoyu666/KitsPVP/releases) to download this plugins.
-- Drop the KitsPVP.phar latest version into the MCPEServer `plugins/` folder.
+- Drop the KitsPVP<version>.phar latest version into the MCPEServer `plugins/` folder.
 - Restart the server and then the plugin will be loaded :D!
 - If it's not working or crashing ,please report issuse [here](https://github.com/Yoyu666/KitsPVP/issues).